LordDashMe/lorddashme.github.io/v2/README.md

 #### Tech Stacks | Packages

-- [Create React App](https://www.npmjs.com/package/create-react-app) - Starter kit development tool for the React world.
+- [Create React App](https://www.npmjs.com/package/create-react-app) - Create React App is an officially supported way to create single-page React applications.
+It offers a modern build setup with no configuration.

 - [TypeScript](https://www.npmjs.com/package/typescript) - TypeScript is a language for application-scale JavaScript.
 TypeScript adds optional types to JavaScript that support tools for large-scale JavaScript applications for any browser, for any host, on any OS.
 TypeScript compiles to readable, standards-based JavaScript.